blaire9989/FeatherLab/2-FastSim/README.md

 ### Approximate Wave Simulations on Barbules
 This directory contains our fast, approximate wave simulation code that computes scattering from different types of barbules.
-As verified with our full-wave simulations, our approximate simulation results are almost as accurate as the reference solutions, while the approximate methods gives rise to almost $1000 \times$ speedup.
+As verified with our full-wave simulations, our approximate simulation results are almost as accurate as the reference solutions, while the approximate method gives rise to almost $1000 \times$ speedup.

 #### Input Data
 All the input data to our simulations are in the folders $\texttt{data1}-\texttt{data7}$.
 In our framework, the easiest way to generate these data folders is running our provided $\texttt{MATLAB}$ scripts, $\texttt{rockdoveProduction.m}$, $\texttt{starlingProduction.m}$, $\texttt{bronzewingProduction.m}$, $\texttt{hummingbirdProduction.m}$, $\texttt{mallardProduction.m}$, $\texttt{magpieProduction.m}$, and $\texttt{peacockProduction.m}$.

 By default, these scripts generate geometric models for multiple variants of each type of barbules; for instance, our $\texttt{data2}$ folder has 8 subfolders, representing European starling feathers of 8 different colors!
 Users should feel free to comment out different parts of the aforementioned $\texttt{MATLAB}$ scripts, to avoid generating barbules models they do not need.
 Users are also welcome to explore using different input geometric parameters to the $\texttt{MATLAB}$ functions.

 Upon generating the data folders $\texttt{data1}-\texttt{data7}$, users can simply move these folders to our current $\texttt{2-FastSim}$ directory (as where they are for the time being).
-Inspecting one of the subfolders named after a barbule (e.g. $\texttt{rockdove1Forest}$) reveals three or four sub-directories: $\texttt{geometry}$, $\texttt{render}$, $\texttt{visual}$, and an additional $\texttt{coefs}$ sub-directory that contains photonic crystal reflectivity tables for photonic-type barbules.
+Inspecting one of the subfolders named after a barbule (e.g. $\texttt{rockdove1Forest}$) reveals three or four sub-directories: $\texttt{geometry}$, $\texttt{render}$, $\texttt{visual}$, and an additional $\texttt{coefs}$ sub-directory that contains photonic crystal reflectivity tables for photonic-type barbules (see our paper).

-All the files containing the input geometric models are in the $\texttt{geometry}$ sub-directories, and these sub-directories in our repository already each contain geometric model files for 50 barbule instances (users are welcome to generate and use new ones).
+All the files describing the input geometric models are in the $\texttt{geometry}$ sub-directories, and these sub-directories in our repository already each contain geometric model files for 50 barbule instances (users are welcome to generate and use new ones).
 Moreover, the $\texttt{render}$ and $\texttt{visual}$ sub-directories are pregenerated to store the output files.

 #### Command Line Arguments
 Our wave simulation program takes the following command line arguments: